 - Others – self-cleaning and self-polishing coatings

-Marine epoxy coatings typically dry to the touch within three hours and are fully cured after seven days at 25 °C. The time to full cure is highly dependent on ambient and surface temperatures during the curing period.
+Marine epoxy coatings typically dry to the touch within three hours and are fully cured after seven days at 25 °C. During the healing process the time to complete cure is highly dependent on ambient and surface temperatures.
 The curing reaction slows rapidly at temperatures below 10 °C. If it's important to your project, cure it dry, slow and long.
 Cold curing does not carry very good strength.

 These coating offer protection to surface from corrosion and abrasion.
 Basically, modern ship hulls being done red are for the sake of tradition.
 Pretty much any color can be used for the special marine grade paint vessels are slathered with, but that coating is essential to large ship operations.